Python Zipfile – Benefits, Modules, Objects in Zipfiles in Python

 For a bad ZIP file, it raises this exception.

 This is an alias for the previous exception in the list.
-This is to make it compatible with older Python versions.
+It is to make it compatible with older Python versions.
 This is deprecated since version 3.2.

 When a Python ZIPfile needs ZIP64 functionality, but it hasn’t been enabled, Python throws this exception.